 In the humid tropical environment of Kerala, laterization is the dominant pedogenic process involving silica leaching, or4y 90% of the uplands in Kerala are covered by lateritic soils which are acidic in nature, highly weathered and prone to leaching.
 These soils possess low cation exchange capacity due to the dominance of Kaolinite type low activity clays and lack substantial K bearing primary minerals, resulting in an inherently low to medium K availability.
 Heavy rainfall further accelerates the leaching of basic cations, including K. Unlike P, K is not strongly fixed in lateritic soils.
 However, the limited mineralogical K reserves and prevailing climatic conditions necessitate frequent and split applications of K fertilizers to sustain crop productivity.
 Hence, exploration of K status in laterite soils and the mechanisms governing its release from different K pools would require immediate attention

-Moreover, it becomes imperative to examine the behaviour of different forms of K in lateritic soil and to identify sustainable strategies for mobilizing the non exchangeable pools.
+Moreover, it becomes imperative to examine the behaviour of different forms of K in lateritic soil and to identify sustainable strategies for mobilizing the non-exchangeable pools.
 K solubilizing microorganisms (KSM) have gained attention in recent years.
 The KSM can convert the insoluble or mineral K form into soluble forms in soil by making them available for the plants (Zeng et al., 2012).
 It was shown that Aspergillus niger showed the highest K solubilization and acid production by utilizing potassium aluminosilicate and K feldspar as insoluble source of K (Prajapati et al., 2012).
 Piriformospora indica is a novel endophytic fungus belonging to the order sebacinales, which is obtained by Prof. Ajeet varma, from the thar desert, characterized by the formation of pear shaped chlamydospores (Verma et al., 1998).
 Co inoculation of P. indica with host plants resulted in the enormous uptake of phosphorus and nitrogen from the soil (Anith et al.,2015).

 In this context, soil characterization and incubation study, were conducted in the northern laterite soils of Kerala (Agro Ecological Unit 11) to study the distribution of soil K fractions and evaluate the solubilization potential of P. indica using insoluble K sources.
-This approach provides insights into the contribution of structural, non exchangeable and solution K pools towards plant available K under lateritic soil condition.
+This approach provides insights into the contribution of structural, non-exchangeable and solution K pools towards plant available K under lateritic soil condition.

 2. MATERIALS AND METHODS